Record-breaking UQ Connect technology

-Trapped ion quantum computing holds world records in almost all the important specifications, such as errors for single / two qubit quantum gates, connectivity and decoherence time.
+Currently, trapped ion quantum computing also holds world records in almost all the important specifications, such as errors for single / two-qubit quantum gates, connectivity and decoherence time.

 There are many theories about how to build a million-qubit quantum computer, but none of them has a ‘nuts and bolts’ delivery plan – except ours.
 In 2017 we drafted the first practical blueprint to build a quantum computer with millions of qubits, supported by realistic engineering considerations.
 It underwent years of scrutiny before publication, and its authors include some of the leading experts from around the world.
 You can read more about it here.

 At Universal Quantum, we don’t just deliver the physics – we also develop truly innovative engineering solutions.
-Humanity needs a quantum computer with millions of qubits and we we’re bringing together a world-leading truly interdisciplinary team to build exactly that.
+Humanity needs a quantum computer with millions of qubits and we’re bringing together a world-leading, truly interdisciplinary team to build exactly that.

 We’re building quantum computers to tackle real-world problems that would take today’s fastest supercomputers billions of years to solve.

 That’s our ambition.
 From medicine to finance and much more, our work will transform the world.

 To help us achieve our bold ambitions, we’re guided by these principles:

 To change the world for the better, we have to think big.
 We won’t allow anything to distract us from our goals.
 We’re not afraid of opening cams of worms.
 We love worm cans.